Homeland Security, Doctor of Professional Studies

 Scholarships and Grants

-Students currently working in Criminal Justice, Homeland Security, and related agencies are eligible for a 33 percent tuition grant.
+Students currently working in Criminal Justice, Homeland Security, and related agencies are eligible to apply for a 33 percent tuition reduction scholarship.

 A limited number of Graduate Assistantships from the University are available for highly qualified candidates pursuing graduate study.